Before Orientation

 For assistance troubleshooting, please contact the IT Help Desk at 512-475-9400.

 Each student receives an official UT Austin email address in the Microsoft 365 system with the suffix “@my.utexas.edu” when they become a current student.
 This official email address will be listed in each student’s record as their primary email.
-You should receive an email alerting you when your official student email is ready for setup.
+You will be notified when your official student email is ready for setup.
+University communication, including those regarding orientation, will be sent to this official email.

 More information on how to access and instructions for using your official student email can be found here.